NSSN Virginia Class Attack Submarine, United States of America

 Virginia was laid down in September 1999, launched in August 2003 and commissioned in October 2004.
 It underwent a three-year operational evaluation before operational deployment.
 Texas was launched in April 2005, delivered in June 2006 and commissioned in September 2006.
 The keel for Hawaii was laid in August 2004, it was launched in June 2006 and commissioned in May 2007.

 North Carolina was launched in May 2007, delivered in December 2007 and commissioned in May 2008.
 New Hampshire was launched in February 2008 and commissioned in October 2008.
 The keel for New Mexico was laid in April 2008.
+It was launched in December 2008 and commissioned in March 2010.

 General Dynamics Electric Boat delivered the nuclear-powered attack submarine Mississippi (SSN-782) to the US Navy in May 2012.